-One of the world’s more surreal Chinatowns, Havana’s Barrio Chino is notable for its gaping lack of Chinese people, most of whom left as soon as a newly inaugurated Fidel Castro uttered the word 'socialismo.'
-Nevertheless, it’s worth a wander on the basis of its novelty and handful of decent restaurants.
+One of the world’s more surreal Chinatowns, Havana’s Barrio Chino is notable for its lack of Chinese residents – most Chinese people left Havana as soon as a newly inaugurated Fidel Castro uttered the word socialismo in the early 1960s.
+Nevertheless, it’s worth a wander for its novelty and its handful of decent restaurants.

-The first Chinese arrived as contract laborers on the island in the late 1840s to fill in the gaps left by the decline of the transatlantic slave trade.
-By the 1920s Havana's Chinatown had burgeoned into the biggest Asian neighborhood in Latin America, a bustling hub of human industry that spawned its own laundries, pharmacies, theaters and grocery stores.
-The slide began in the early 1960s when thousands of business-minded Chinese relocated to the US.
-Recognizing the tourist potential of the area in the 1990s, the Cuban government invested money and resources into rejuvenating the district's distinct historical character with bilingual street signs, a large pagoda-shaped arch at the entrance to Calle Dragones, and incentives given to local Chinese businesspeople to promote restaurants.
-Today most of the action centers on the narrow Calle Cuchillo and its surrounding streets.
+The first Chinese arrived on the island as contract laborers in the late 1840s following the decline of the transatlantic slave trade.
+By the 1920s Havana's Chinatown had become the biggest Asian neighborhood in Latin America, a bustling hub of industry that spawned laundries, pharmacies, theaters and grocery stores.
+The slide began in the early 1960s, when thousands of business-minded Chinese relocated to the US.
+Recognizing the tourist potential of the area in the 1990s, the Cuban government invested in rejuvenating the district's historical character with bilingual street signs, a large pagoda-shaped arch at the entrance to Calle Dragones, and incentives for local Chinese businesspeople to promote restaurants.
+Today most of the action centers on narrow Calle Cuchillo and its surrounding streets.